18F/10x-MLaaS/VoC Notebooks/ReadMe.md

     - So long as the training dataset remains small, someone will need to periodically review new predictions, hand correcting mis-classifications, and add to the training dataset before re-training the model.
   - The survey questions might benefit from revisions that narrow their scope
     - Some of the questions overlap while others are somewhat vague and yet another actually asks two questions.
 This greatly increases the scope of possible responses, which makes a machine learning classifier's job much more difficult (especially when the training dataset is small).
+  - Binary classifcation (spam vs ham) is useful for the analytics team, but the content team will want further granularity, i.e. classification of useful vs not-useful comments.

 ## Next Steps
   - Hand-label responses to the other two open-ended fields in the site-wide survey and then train/test models.